devfile/api/pkg/validation/validation-rule.md

 ### Id and Name:
 `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$`

-The restriction is added to allow easy translation to K8s resource names, and also to have consistent rules for both name and id fields
+The restriction is added to allow easy translation to K8s resource names, and also to have consistent rules for both name and id fields.

 The validation will be done as part of schema validation, the rule will be introduced as a regex in schema definition, any objection of the rule in devfile will result in a failure.

-- limit to lowercase characters i.e.; no uppercase allowed
+- limit to lowercase characters i.e., no uppercase allowed
 - limit within 63 characters, except for endpoint’s name which is limited within 15 characters
 - no special characters allowed except dash(-)
 - start with an alphanumeric character